A geometric Elliott invariant and noncommutative rigidity of mapping tori: Main results and applications

 Since $G$ is diffeomorphic to $\R^d$, we also have Bott periodicity.
 This allows us to characterise the ``inclusion of the fundamental domain'' in a way analogous to Lemma \ref{lem:fac}.
 In other words, we can map $[1]\in K_0(C(X))$ via the composition of maps

 where the first is defined by Bott periodicity, the second is induced by inclusion at $1\in H$, and the third is Rieffel's Morita equivalence for the free and proper $H$-action on $X\times G$.
-In this more general setting, we define a map $F\colon Y_\alpha\to Y_\beta$ to be basic by requiring that the induced map on $K$-theory fit into the following commutative triangle:
+In this more general setting, on the basis of Definition \ref{def:basic}, we define a map $F\colon Y_\alpha\to Y_\beta$ to be basic by considering the following (not necessarily commutative) triangle,

-Notice that in the case where $G=\R^d$, we recover Definition \ref{def:basic} by identifying $\iota^{\R^d}$ with the map $\iota_*$ used there.